-If you’ve ever answered yes to any of these, you’re not alone.
+If you’ve ever answered yes to any of these thoughts and situations, you’re not alone.

 Dry and dehydrated skins have similar characteristics, but different underlying causes.

 I will show you how to identify whether you have dry or dehydrated skin, as well as the Do's and Do Not’s for each.

 DRY Skin - A skin type that you are born with